 California has some of the country’s most stringent and rigid gun laws.
 In fact, it is one of only a handful of states to not guarantee its citizens the right to bear arms.
 When you are arrested for violating a California gun law you can face serious criminal consequences.
 Prosecutors have been especially tough on individuals who carry a concealed firearm without a license or lawful purpose in the state.
 If you have been arrested for carrying a concealed weapon, then call San Diego concealed weapon attorney Vikas Bajaj.
 The potential negative consequences of a conviction for a gun-related crime are serious and can stay with you for life.
-At the Law Offices of Vikas Bajaj, APC, we offer a free consultation.
+At the Law Offices of Vikas Bajaj, APC, we offer guidance during the initial consultation.

 Concealed Carry Laws in California